Mechanical Keyboards: A Guide for Beginners

 Mechanical keyboards have many advantages, including:

-That said, mechanical keyboards have disadvantages as well, including:
+However, mechanical keyboards have some disadvantages, including:

 What to Look for When Buying a Mechanical Keyboard